 Within the Project area there are a range of zones under the AUP:OIP which influence the existing and likely future land use patterns for assessment purposes.

-Table 8-1 below provides a summary of the existing and likely future environment as it relates to the North-South Arterial Corridor within the RATN.
+Table 8-1 provides a summary of the existing and likely future environment as it relates to the Project area.